 "I’m not going anywhere," he declared, "though a lot of people tell me I am.
 My family’s here, I live in Tyringham, the Berkshires are my home base, but I will not open another business in the county."

 He said he was approached by others who were interested in purchasing Fin and Frankie’s.
 "It turned out to be good for me," he said.
 "Everything is for sale for the right price.
-If someone walked in and offered me a boatload of money for either of the two places, I’d seriously consider it."

 But, restless and eager for new challenges, he’s considering the Boston area, where he has three concepts under consideration, close enough to retain his local eateries.